 Resin Art Pour

-So this was probably the most fun I’ve ever had making a piece of art work!
+So this resin pour was probably the most fun I’ve ever had with art!
 Not to mention it’s also probably my quickest art piece as well.
 I’ve had this DIY on my to-do list for so long and I’m so happy to have teamed up with hobby lobby to bring you this tutorial.
 Honestly I was a bit intimated by resin jumping into this DIY.
 I’ve watched so many youtube videos and it all seemed a bit overwhelming.
 I had so many unanswered questions and did so much research before starting but, truth be told it’s more fun than scary!
 Once you see those colors blend and do their thing you’ll be wanting to make another one immediately!

 I think the time constraint was what really freaked me out at first.
 I usually like to take my time when creating artwork.
 After reviewing a few options for my resin I found a resin that has a 45 min work time which isn’t bad at all.
 Honestly I think if I had more work time I’d be over saturating my canvas with too much color.
 I’m glad the time constraint helps me keep it simple.